 Every staircase has to be designed and built with a strong structured support system.

 If you design the staircase with interesting structural elements make sure it’s not competing against any other elements in the room.
 This way the detail of the staircase stands out as a unique feature.

+Carpet is a popular option for families.
+Apart from the softer feel underfoot, it can also act as a sound absorber.
 If you decide to install carpet consider how easily it can be removed and replaced.

 As stairs can have potential for people to hurt themselves you will have to follow BCA regulations.
 Make sure you adhere to these Australian Safety standards.

 - Reduce potential trip hazards by building your stairs with a gentle incline and a gap of 250mm between treads as the best option

 - The handrail should run the entire length of the stairs and be smooth with no breaks.